tomaspzpeborges/compute-cfo/README.md

-**Vision:** Users and companies access compute as effortlessly as they use electricity — no manual provisioning, no monitoring, no juggling multiple clouds or clusters.
+**Vision:** Compute-heavy companies and respective users access compute as effortlessly as they use electricity — no manual provisioning, no monitoring, no juggling multiple clouds or clusters.

 **Core Mechanism:**